AndreaCensi/csm/docs/readme.txt

 There are many applications in the `sm/apps` directory:

--	Application `carmen2pdf`: converts a laser log to a PDF map.
-	To build this application, it is needed to install the [Cairo] graphics library.

--	Application `carmen2json`:

--	Application `json_extract`:

--	Application `json_pipe`:

--	Application `ld_fisher`:

--	Application `ld_noise`:

--	Application `ld_slip`:

--	Application `sm0`: old test.
+-	Application `sm2`: standard scan-matching.
+Reads a log, runs ICP, and writes the scan-matched output.
+Input can be both Carmen and JSON.

+-	Application `sm3`: like sm2, but instead of actual output it measures the performance.
+This is the application that produced the stats found in the paper submitted to ICRA'08.

 -	Application `sm1`: useful for running experiments.
 Reads scans from two different files, and outputs statistics.

+Visualization apps:

+-	Application `log2pdf`: converts a laser log to a PDF map.
+	To build this application, it is needed to install the [Cairo] graphics library.

+-	Application `sm_animate`: creates an animation for the ICP process, displaying the correspondences, etc. This application reads the output created by `sm2` with the `-file_jj` option.
+To build this application, it is needed to install the [Cairo] graphics library.

+Miscellaneous Unix-style processing for laser data:

+-	Application `carmen2json`: converts a Carmen log to the JSON format.

+-	Application `ld_fisher`: computes the Fisher's information matrix.
+See <http://purl.org/censi/2006/accuracy> for details.

+-	Application `json_extract`: extract the n-th object from a JSON stream.

+-	Application `ld_slip`: adds some noise to the odometry field.

+-	Application `ld_smooth`: smooths the readings data.

--	Application `sm2`: standard scan-matching.
+-	Application `ld_noise`: adds sensor noise.

+-	Application `ld_cluster_curv`: clusterize the rays based on the analysis of the curvature.

+-	Application `ld_linearize`: fits a line to each cluster (data must have been previously clustered, for example by `ld_cluster_curv`).

+GUI apps:

+-   `apps/gtk_viewer` contains the prototype of a viewer using GTK.
+It does not work yet.

 ### Unstable things: scripts ###

 In the `scripts/` directory you can find:

--	Script `fig2pics.rb`: used for converting FIG files to PDF.
-	It has many more options than [`fig2dev`][fig2dev] (that is being used internally), including the ability to use a LaTeX preamble and to change the resulting bounding box.

 -	Script `json2matlab.rb`: converts a JSON object in a Matlab scripts.
 	This is the holy grail of data exchange.